pacmancoder/spl-protocol/README.md

 for proprietary single-wire interfaces for applications where speed is not a huge priority.

 This protocol features the following:
+- Single leader device, multiple follower devices. (one to many communication)
 - Simple to implement
 - Low device requirements (Easily runs even on Padauk™ PMS150C)
 - Simple hardware layer (single pull-up resistor)